 Useful life considered for calculation of depreciation for various assets class are as follows-

-The residual values are not more than 5% of the original cost of the asset, The assets residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period,
+The residual values of assets are not more than 5% of their original cost.
+Residual values and useful lives of assets are reviewed at the end of each reporting period and adjusted if necessary.

-Gains and losses on disposals are determined by comparing proceeds with carrying amount, These are included in the Statement of Profit and Loss,
+Gains or losses arising on disposal of assets are determined by comparing the sale proceeds with the carrying amount of the asset.
+Such gains or losses are recognized in the Statement of Profit and Loss.

 (d) Cash and Cash Equivalents